kartikhans/Projects-Assignments/README.md

 # Projects-Assignments
-These are the most interesting work which I have done so far.
+Here are some of the project codes.
+This all work I did during my stay at IITD.